Sinead Jack

-Sinead Jack Kısal (born Sinead Jack, 8 November 1993 in San Juan, Trinidad and Tobago) is a Trinidadian and Tobagonian-born Turkish female professional volleyball player.
-She plays as middle blocker.
-Currently, she plays for the Turkish club Eczacıbaşı.
-In the past, she was a member of the Trinidad and Tobago women's national volleyball team.
-She has Turkish citizenship by marriage, and was selected to the Turkey women's national volleyball team.
+Sinead Jack Kısal (born Sinead Jack, 8 November 1993) is a professional volleyball player who plays as a middle blocker for Sultans League club Fenerbahçe.
+Born in Trinidad and Tobago, she plays for the Turkey national team.
+She is a former Trinidad and Tobago international.

 Personal life

 Sinead Jack was born in Trinidad and Tobago on 8 November 1993.
 On 8 August 2019, she married Turkish volleyball player Murathan Kısal (born 22 November 1989), and gained Turkish citizenship.

 Club career

 She is and plays in the middle blocker position.

 After starting her sports career in Trinidad and Tobago, Sinead Jack made her first professional signing with the Polish team AZS Białystok in 2010.
 Later, she took part in the squad of Uralochka-NTMK in Russia (2013-2016).
 For the 2016–17 season, she signed with the Turkish club Galatasaray in Istanbul.
 Due to her significant contribution to the team's success, her contract was extended for one year in July 2017.
 Later, she was with Denso Airybees in Japan (2018-2020), İlbank in Turkey (2020-2021), Chemik Police in Poland (2020-2021) and Megabox Del Savio Vallefoglia in Italy (2021-2022), respectively.

 In 2022, she transferred to Eczacıbaşı in Turkey.